Körborn: Municipality’s layout

 The old village stretches along the road (Kreisstraße 23) that leads from Dennweiler-Frohnbach to Thallichtenberg, concentrating itself in the upper hollow of the dale through which the brook runs, thereby forming a village core, where two roads meet.
 The through road bends here towards the southeast (whereafter it is designated Kreisstraße 24) into the valley of the Mühlbach, while a linking road (likewise designated Kreisstraße 23) runs southwestwards to Castle Lichtenberg.
 Towards the north, a street climbs up to new building zones.
 The schoolhouse, built in 1936, stands here, although this is nowadays a village community centre.
 Before it stands a belltower, and next to it the fire station.
 The newest building areas spread out not only here in the municipality's far north, but also in the east along Römerstraße (“Roman Road”, but here actually a street within the village) and along the linking road to Castle Lichtenberg as well as along sidestreets in this area.
 The graveyard lies alongside this road on the way out of the village.
-In the oldest part of the village is still found a row of original Westrich (an historic region that encompasses areas in both Germany and France) farmhouses (Einfirsthaus or “single-roof-ridge house” type), although most have been altered by conversions.
+In the oldest part of the village is still found a row of original Westrich (a historic region that encompasses areas in both Germany and France) farmhouses (Einfirsthaus or “single-roof-ridge house” type), although most have been altered by conversions.